bekraft/bitub.jreality-build/README.md

 	mvn -P build-osgi,build-p2 -Dtycho.mode=maven org.eclipse.tycho:tycho-versions-plugin:set-version -DnewVersion=$NEW_VERSION_SNAPSHOT
 ```

+There are two disjoint profiles. "build-osgi" will repackage and compile an existing jReality clone into OSGI compliant bundles.
+"build-p2" will take an existing OSGI compliant build and restructures it into a P2 update site.

 ### Build OSGI compliant bundles and bundle cache

 First run clean install with the predefined profile "build-osgi".
 It will build the OSGI bundles